Home » Resources » UXO City Guides »

 Since the war, many items of UXO have been discovered across multiple cities within the UK, with Sheffield no exception.
 See the news articles below about UXO incidents and discoveries from national and local press in Sheffield.

-If you need general advice about UXO risk mitigation in Sheffield, contact us and we’ll be happy to help.
+If you need general advice about UXO risk mitigation in Sheffield, get in touch.

 * indicates required fields